cschech/CBSD/README.md

 If the OpenBSD kernel_reorder utility instead checked the stamp created when the release was created, this security vulnerability would be closed.

-In summary, the link kit distributed with OpenBSD is a rootkit.
+In summary, the link kit distributed with OpenBSD when paired with the existing reorder_kernel function as of OpenBSD 7.3 is a rootkit.

 --